dimonb/shadowrocket/README.md

    ```

 2. **Choose your configuration:**
-   - For Russian users: Use `ru.conf` or `ru2.conf`
+   - Inline rules (local file): use `ru.conf`
+   - Hosted lists (remote RULE-SETs): use `ru2.conf`
-   - For Contabo servers: Copy `contabo.conf.tpl` to `contabo.conf` and adjust values
+   - Contabo servers: copy `contabo.conf.tpl` → `contabo.conf` and adjust values

 3. **Import to Shadowrocket:**
    - Open Shadowrocket app
    - Go to Settings → Config
-   - Import the chosen configuration file
+   - Import the chosen configuration file (or a URL if hosted)

 4. **Customize domain lists:**
    - Modify files in `lists/` directory as needed
-   - Update main configuration to reference custom lists
+   - For hosted usage, deploy updated lists to your hosting (see below)

 ## 🔧 Configuration Details